 The Daegener’s had purchased the property from David Hudson in 1872; Hudson was born in Missouri, and at the age of 25 left the state on a wagon train – the first wagons to cross the Sierra Nevada on what was known as the Overland Trail.
-The group arrived in the Napa Valley later that year and spent a winter in what is now Calistoga.
+The group arrived in Napa Valley later that year and spent a winter in what is now Calistoga.
 Their timely arrival allowed them to participate in the Bear Flag Revolt in the town of Sonoma in 1846.
 In 1848, Hudson purchased this property from a well-known early Napa pioneer Dr. Edward Bale (namesake for the nearby Bale Grist Mill).
 Early records show that Hudson first planted a vineyard on his property in 1852.
+This was certainly one of the earlier vineyards in the Napa Valley – for perspective, George Yount planted the first vines in Napa Valley during the winter of 1838/1839.

-Remarkably, Beringer Vineyards has never missed a vintage throughout decades of making wine – during prohibition (when wineries were shuttered, they dried most of their grapes – usually the variety Petite Sirah) and also made Sacramental wine.
+Remarkably, Beringer Vineyards has never missed a vintage throughout decades of making wine – during Prohibition (when wineries were shuttered, they dried most of their grapes – usually the variety Petite Sirah) and also made Sacramental wine.
 This makes Beringer the oldest continuously operating winery in the Napa Valley (despite the fact there are older wineries in the Napa Valley).
 Beringer is also the first Napa winery to offer public tours starting in 1934.
+And after Prohibition they capitalized nicely on market tastes favoring sweeter wines – as for some time a sizable part of their production were sweet wines.

 Two historic homes on site are of note.
-The centerpiece home on the estate, the Rhine House was built in 1884 and was formerly Frederick Beringer’s home.
+The cornerstone for centerpiece home on the estate, the Rhine House was laid down in 1883 and construction was completed by 1884 – the year the Frederick moved from New York to his new home in St. Helena.
+According to a September 11, 1883, article in the St. Helena Star the following items were entombed in the cornerstone in glass jars: coins, photographs of the Beringers, local newspapers, samples of bottled wine from the property, a telegram from Frederick and miscellaneous cards and other items.
+If still intact, those would most likely be among the oldest still filled bottles of wine produced by Beringer Vineyards.
+This home was built for Frederick Beringer and his family.
 A glass conservatory used to stand in front of the home and along with a tall brick chimney that fell through the roof – were destroyed in the 1906 earthquake.
 Today this stately beauty functions as a premium hospitality center and offers small inventories of boutique and reserve wines, including some older vintages of select wines (as well as the opportunity to taste some of these rarer wines).

-The more modest looking (but more historic) Hudson House was built in 1850 and stood where the Rhine House stands today.
-Named after its builder, David Hudson – the house was pulled from it’s original location by horses on heavy logs to it’s current location.
-David was also involved in the Bear Flag Revolt of 1846 in Sonoma (about a 50 minute drive from Beringer in neighboring Sonoma County).
-Today the Hudson House is home to the Beringer Culinary center – where their chefs create meals for special and private events (hosted both inside the home and weather permitting, outside in a beautiful circular redwood grove).
+The more modest looking (but more historic) Hudson House was built in 1850 and originally stood where the Rhine House stands today.
+Named after its builder, David Hudson – the house was pulled from its original location by horses on heavy logs to its current location.
+David was also involved in the Bear Flag Revolt of 1846 in Sonoma (about a 50-minute drive from Beringer in neighboring Sonoma County).
+Today the Hudson House is home to the Beringer Culinary center where their chefs create meals for special and private events (hosted both inside the home and weather permitting, outside in a beautiful circular redwood grove).
 Ingredients are generally local even some sourced from two gardens on the property.
 The downstairs features the Executive Room – a well decorated often somewhat dimly lit space used for hosting private events.
+Well-known chef, Gary Danko spent 6 years cooking at Beringer.

 Note the picturesque 150+ year old walnut next to the redwoods; one of their labels is called “leaning oak” named after a leaning oak on the estate – perhaps this walnut can grace the label of a Beringer wine in the future.
 Only part of the current Hudson House is original – the front room and the front deck – the back room and kitchen were added in the late 1980s.

-In the “old days” Beringer ran a distillery and several of their long time customers (now in their 80’s and 90’s sometimes ask for Beringer Sherry when they visit!)
+In the “old days” Beringer operated a distillery and several of their longtime customers (now in their 80s and 90s sometimes ask for Beringer Sherry when they visit!)
+The stone castle-like looking distillery was originally built on the north side of the winery in 1879, was severally damaged in the 1906 earthquake and subsequently fixed.
+It was eventually completely removed in the 1970s.

 Note the “Avenue of Elms” found in front of this winery – the original elm trees lining both sides of the highway in front of the winery were planted in 1885 by the Beringer brothers.